-Once the market is at the highs for the day we want to look at our VIX.
-If the VIX is not at the lows for the day there is a high probability that the market will reverse and move lower.
-Typically when the VIX is not at the lows of the day, in this situation, traders are not believing the current move higher in the market and a reversal is near.
+Once the market is at the highs of the day, we want to look at our VIX.
+If the VIX is not at the lows for the day, there is a high probability that the market will reverse and move lower.
+Typically when the VIX is not at the lows of the day, in this situation, traders do not believe the current move higher in the market, and a reversal is near.

 Using The VIX As A Daily Indicator

-In the same sense but not quite the same fashion we can use the VIX as a daily indicator like we did as an intraday indicator.
+In the same sense but not quite the same fashion we can use the VIX as a daily indicator as we did as an intraday indicator.

-As you will see we will be again looking for correlation breaks.
-Whenever a strong correlation breaks that is the time we want to sit up and take notice.
+We will be looking for correlation breaks.
+Whenever a strong correlation breaks, that is the time we want to sit up and take notice.

-To setup our charts to view this indicator we want a daily view of both the VIX and the SPX.
-The timeframe is really unimportant here and is usually up to personal preference.
-You really only need to see the last couple of days of trading.
-We like to set our charts to view six-months out but that is just personal preference.
-The candles or bars need to be set as one day so each candle is worth one day of time.
+To set up our charts to view this indicator we want a daily view of both the VIX and the SPX.
+The timeframe is unimportant here and is usually up to personal preference.
+You only need to see the last couple of days of trading.
+We like to set our charts to view six-months out, but that is just personal preference.
+The candles or bars need to be set as one day, so each candle is worth one day of time.

 There are several ways to use this indicator and we will mention both here.
 The first one deals when the market is not in crash/correction mode.
 That is when we are not down 10% but maybe 2-3%.
 When the SPX moves +/- 1% you can expect the VIX to move 7-10% in the opposite direction.
-If volatility fails to make the expected move it could show that this run is not being believed by traders and it could come to an end.
+If volatility fails to make the planned move, it could show that traders do not believe this run and it could come to an end.

 Sometimes there are other factors at play that keep the VIX's movement muted.
-For this reason we really like to see two days confirming this indicator.
+For this reason, we like to see two days confirming this indicator.

 The other way we like to use this indicator is when we are in a hard rally or sell off.
 When there doesn't seem to be an end in either direction and the VIX breaks its correlation to move in the same direction as the market we would expect an immediate reversal.

-For example, if the S&P 500 is down 10% for the last two weeks and today it is down another 0.4% but the VIX is also down 2% we would expect then end of this sell off.
+For example, if the S&P 500 is down 10% for the last two weeks and today it is down another 0.4% but the VIX is also down 2% we would expect the end of this sell-off.

 Understanding VIX Futures

-VIX futures are a big area to tackle and would require several post not just the bottom section of one.
-Instead we are going to tackle two simple concepts: contango and backwardation.
+VIX futures are a big area to tackle and would require several posts not just the bottom section of one.
+Instead, we are going to address two simple concepts: contango and backwardation.

-Before we define these terms we need a good way to view the VIX cash and futures on one chart.
-Our go to resource is VIX Central who have developed a great tool for traders.
+Before we define these terms, we need a good way to view the VIX cash and futures on one chart.
+Our go-to resource is VIX Central who have developed an excellent tool for traders.

 When dealing with the future, not just in trading, we are always more uncertain as our time frame goes further out.
 It is harder to predict what will happen in one month versus tomorrow or one year versus one month.

-We see this in our option trading because we know that options are more expensive the further out in time we go, there is more uncertainty.
+We see this in our options trading because we know that options are more expensive the further out in time we go, there is more uncertainty.